tu-os-course/TI2726C-Assignments-2016/src/session_2/assignment.md

     #include <wiringPi.h>

 We have to link against the library in the compilation process.
-The library is installed in the C library on the linux image used in the lab.
+The library is installed in the C library on the Linux image used in the lab.
 To link against it when compiling using gcc on the PI, we use the following gcc flags:

 		-I/usr/local/include -L/usr/local/lib -lwiringPi